wbchristerson/MobileFlashcards/README.md

 * Individual deck pages can be reached by clicking on a deck from the list view.
 This lists the name of the deck, the number of cards, and buttons for adding a card to the deck as well as for quizzing one's self.
 * The "new card" form is similar to the "new deck" form.
 * The quiz page asks the deck questions in order with an available button to check the answer and then grade one's self.
+* To maintain data for this application, I used the `AsyncStorage` key-value storage system heavily.

 ## Downloading The Project